 for more information about the steps you can take to register for these entitlements.

-Federal government funding entitlements: before and during diagnosis
+Australian Government funding entitlements: before and during ASD diagnosis

-You can get up to four Medicare rebates for assessment and diagnosis for ASD.
+You can get up to four Medicare rebates for assessment and diagnosis for autism spectrum disorder (ASD).
 Your child’s paediatrician or psychiatrist might refer you to another professional such as a psychologist, speech pathologist or occupational therapist to help confirm the diagnosis and develop a treatment and management plan.
 The referral must be written before your child’s 13th birthday.

 Medicare Safety Net (MSN)